 Uncover Colombia and the secrets of San Agustin and Tierradentro

 Uncover Colombia have created bespoke tours that will take you through a specially curated tour of the magnificent UNESCO World Heritage sites of San Agustin and Tierradentro.
-These tours are specifically created to give you an in-depth introduction into the ancient Pre-Colombian cultures as well as discovering the beautiful landscapes that make Colombia a stunning country.
+These tours are specifically created to give you an in-depth introduction to the ancient Pre-Colombian cultures as well as discovering the beautiful landscapes that make Colombia a stunning country.

-Our San Agustin and Tierradentro tours start with a visit to San Agustin Archaeological Park where you will learn all about the pre-Hispanic people that inhabited the region and created these impressive religious monuments.
-This is then followed with a trip to Tierradentro where you will be able to explore the burial chambers that were carved into the volcanic soil of the mountainside.
+Our San Agustin and Tierradentro tour start with a visit to San Agustin Archaeological Park where you will learn all about the pre-Hispanic people that inhabited the region and created these impressive religious monuments.
+This is then followed by a trip to Tierradentro where you will be able to explore the burial chambers that were carved into the volcanic soil of the mountainside.
 A solemn moment for all.
 During this tour, you will also be able to learn new skills and explore different parts of the country.

 - A visit to a coffee plantation is a must-do in a country whose main export are coffee grounds.
 You will be able to learn everything there is to know about this magical red bean.
 From its harvesting to its drying and brewing, this exotic plant will no longer hold any secrets for you.